 We carried on for a while, acceding to entreaties from ex-Victims and Geeks bass player, Rudolph, to take Colin’s place.
 Rudolph was not a choice I would have made in other circumstances, partly because I associated him with the conspiracy that had gutted The Geeks, partly because none of the original Orphans members had come from the Perth punk clique and ideally I wanted to keep it that way.
 However, Rudolph was keen and I was desperate to keep Max, and sensed that he would not stay around if there was any undue delay in finding a new bass player.

 Rudolph’s bass playing was not as tight as Colin’s, he didn’t pick the songs up as fast, made too many mistakes, and had a horrible twangy metallic bass tone (probably attributable to a blown speaker in his bass amp!) – all too evident in hindsight when listening to the recording of the final Orphans gig at Hernando’s, but not, as I recall, something I had noticed at the time.
 We rehearsed too loud to distinguish one instrument from another.
 I only knew that Rudolph didn’t sound like Colin, and that something had changed for the worse with The Orphans’ sound from the point at which Colin departed.
 To be fair, the band was approaching crisis point when Rudolph joined, and although this was not recognised by any of us consciously, the momentum had started to slip away.
 It was not Rudolph’s fault.However, there was one memorable post-Colin gig at a fund-raising show at Perth Film and Television Institute – now FTI – in Fremantle, which came out of the blue via a last-minute invitation from an old school friend of mine, Martin Visser.
 Manikins vocalist Robbie Porritt happened to be there, but the gig was not advertised and no other punks knew of it.
 Ironically, it was one of our best, no doubt partly because we were relaxed and approached our sets with a sense of fun and devil-may-care.
-The mixer, Eddie, a perpetually stoned fixture behind the desk at Perth band venues, was impressed and expressed interest in being our regular mixer.
-I’m not sure what this says about The Orphans, but the non-punk audience loved us!
+The mixer, Eddie, was apparently a perpetually stoned fixture behind the desk at Perth band venues, but we hadn’t encountered him before.
+He seemed to get us – we sounded great with him at the desk!
+He was impressed with us, too, and expressed interest in being our regular mixer.
+And I’m not sure what this says about The Orphans, but the non-punk audience loved us!
 So did Robbie Porritt, who had not seen us previously and was evidently unaware that the local punk clique had not stamped us with their mark of cool approval.
 He saw me after the gig and invited The Orphans to play with The Manikins at some coming gigs.
 I was glad to accept this opportunity to get out of the Hernando’s rut and away from the punk set that continued to show up at our gigs while remaining resolutely unresponsive.

 Alas, an Orphans/Manikins billing was never to be.
 With the departure of Colin had come a sense of restlessness within the band.
 Also, Billy was showing an interest in songwriting, which was a development I didn’t exactly embrace.
-I recall glancing over some of his lyrics, thinking they were banal, saying something politely encouraging but ultimately being somewhat dismissive.
+I recall glancing over some of his lyrics at a party, and saying something politely encouraging but ultimately being somewhat dismissive.
 Billy claims he never presented me with song lyrics – we’ll just have to agree to disagree on that.
-Whatever, my response was not very nice.
 For all I know, given a go, Billy might have come up with some good stuff.
 However, I wasn’t interested in assisting him in his first songwriting steps.
-I can see how I might have been perceived as arrogant.
+I probably came across as arrogant.

 NB: As with all my writings on this site, I have striven to be scrupulously accurate in my recollections, and wherever possible cross-checked the facts with others who were there.
 Only Billy has challenged any aspect of The Orphans’ history as I have written it here (as indicated above).
 Years ago, I invited him to write a perspective of his own for inclusion on this site, and have recently re-issued the invitation.
 To date he has not accepted.
 The invitation remains open.